|

 You'll find design drawings and basic plans for greenhouses, sheds, trapezium panel domes, segmented style domes and more...

 Most of the ideas for new kits start out in the design/plans section of the site so if you have an idea for a dome let us know and we'll draw something up for you.
 We have CAD design, photo realistic 3D rendering and graphic art software so we can make your ideas truly come to life.
-The dome design service is completely free but we do have limited time so service availability can't be guaranteed.
+Below is a video showing just a few of the domes built using the geo-dome plans.

 If your feeling a bit more adventurous you could try building your own geodesic dome from scratch, we have plenty of articles to show you how.